 - Opportunistic – Your donors can do a lot more than write a check.

 Think about these guidelines every time someone gives to your organization.
-These tenants can help you get started on the road to better thank you’s.
+These tenets can help you get started on the road to better thank you’s.
 However, these principles just scratch the surface of how you can steward each gift more effectively.

 If you’re ready to take your stewardship to the next level, start using the following tips to create better thank you’s.